salmer/CppDeveloperRoadmap/tools/mapgen/README.md

-**To add a leaf** you touch two files: one indented `[my-new-node] grade=middle` line in `structure.dsl`, and one `my-new-node<TAB>My New Node` row in **each** of `en.tsv`, `ru.tsv`, `zh.tsv`.
+**To add a leaf** you touch two files: one indented `[my-new-node] grade=middle` line in `structure.dsl`, and one `my-new-node<TAB>My New Node` row in **each** of `en.tsv`, `ru.tsv`, `zh.tsv`, `es.tsv`.
 Everything else — x position, box width per language, the parent edge, frame growth — is computed.
-Rebuild, and it appears in all three maps.
+Rebuild, and it appears in all four maps.

 ### Nodes (indentation = hierarchy, 2 spaces per level)